Huluti/DoctrineRelationsAnalyser/README.md

 #### Command-line Arguments

 - --mode: Optional.
+Comma-separated list of entities to analyze.
-Permit to choose the analysis mode. (all | deletions)
+- --mode: Optional.
+Permit to choose the analysis mode (all | deletions).
 - --output: Optional.
 Path for data reporting.
 - --graph: Optional.
 Generate and save visualization graph.